texfaq/texfaq.github.io/FAQ-metrics.md

 Alan Jeffrey's `fontinst` package is an AFM to
-TFM converter written in TeX; it is used to generate the files used by LaTeX 2e's PSNFSS package to support use of PostScript fonts.
+TFM converter written in TeX; it is used to generate the files used by LaTeX2e's PSNFSS package to support use of PostScript fonts.
 It is a sophisticated package, not for the faint-hearted, but is powerful enough to cope with most needs.
 Much of its power relies on the use of [virtual fonts](FAQ-virtualfonts.md).